Skullduggery (1970 film)

-Skullduggery is a 1970 American adventure film directed by Gordon Douglas produced by Saul David and starring Burt Reynolds, Susan Clark.
+Skullduggery is a 1970 American adventure film directed by Gordon Douglas produced by Saul David and starring Burt Reynolds and Susan Clark.
 It is based on the French novel Les Animaux dénaturés (1952) (variously titled in English as You Shall Know Them, Borderline, and The Murder of the Missing Link) by Jean Bruller (writing under the pseudonym "Vercors").

 Plot

 On an expedition in Papua New Guinea, the Tropis, a tribe of apelike creatures, are being used as slaves by humans.
 When one of the Tropis is allegedly murdered, the following murder trial centers on the question of whether the Tropis are human or animal.